 Early withdrawal penalties | Don’t apply if certain criteria are met | Apply for certain withdrawals before 59½ |

-All funds in a Roth IRA may be withdrawn tax-free as long as the account is at least five years old and:
+You can withdraw funds in a Roth IRA tax-free and penalty-free if the account is at least five years old and you:

-- the worker or the worker’s spouse, child, or grandchild is using IRA funds for a first-time home purchase (up to $10,000 toward each purchase); or
+- are using IRA funds for a first-time home purchase (up to $10,000 toward each purchase); or

-The main benefit of traditional IRAs is that workers can deduct contributions to these accounts from their income, reducing their income tax liability.
-While Roth IRAs do not provide this benefit, many lower- and moderate-income workers don’t need this tax advantage because they don’t earn enough to owe income taxes or because they owe income taxes and don’t need an additional deduction.
+The main benefit of traditional IRAs is that you can subtract money saved in these accounts from your taxable income, which could lower the amount of taxes you owe.
+While Roth IRAs do not provide this benefit, many workers with lower and moderate incomes don’t need this tax benefit because they don’t earn enough to owe income taxes or because they owe income taxes but don’t need an additional deduction.

 Some workers who contribute to IRAs may be eligible to claim the Saver’s Credit.